sumeet-chand/gamecube_modding_guide/README.md

 1. Follow this video https://www.youtube.com/watch?v=1mZQeCzvy6E&t

 ## PLAY BACKUP GAMES AND ROMS
-1. Add .iso or .nkit.iso roms to FAT32 formatted MicroSD card,
+1. Add .iso or roms to FAT32 formatted MicroSD card.
+If you have .nkit.iso you can download dolphin emulator on PC and convert to iso
 2. connect to SD2SP2 or similar device
-.3 Connect SD2SP2 to Gamecube serial port 2 underneath your device.
+3. Connect SD2SP2 to Gamecube serial port 2 underneath your device.
-3. Boot into swiss using any exploit method as above, then change to MicroSD folder and play any game
+4. Boot into swiss using any exploit method as above, then change to MicroSD folder and play any game

 ## GAMEBOY INTERFACE SETUP